[NOTE: This is not a post about male genitalia. Move along, citizen, nothing to see here.]

 I don’t know what it’s like in your city, but in mine they have “kerbside collection’ months.
 Entire suburbs start loading the street-sides with whatever they don’t want.
 And I, unashamed scavenger, native-born Kiwi and practitioner of the ancient Japanese art of ‘Mottainai’, feel compelled to stop, poke, pry, and take.

 Most of these heaps consist of that crappy modern furniture made of this sheets of ‘wood’ that, if they made it any thinner, would have to be redefined as ‘cardboard’.
 Also dead TV sets, stained mattresses, defunct toys and junk-from-under-the-house.
 Since I already have an oversupply of junk-from-under-the-house, I generally don’t take any of that.
 But occasionally I find real treasure.
-Last time it was a little bookcase that looked like crap but turned out to made of kauri – NZ’s premiere timber (and the tree is now a National Treasure – thank Tane!)
+Last time it was a little bookcase that looked like crap but turned out to made of kauri – NZ’s premiere timber.
+It now looks awesome!

 I stopped.
 I looked.
 OMG there were ray-guns!
 Three of them!
 (Hey – you can never have enough ray guns.)
 There were top-hats, five of them!
 (You can never have enough top-hats.)
 And just STUFF!
 Useful stuff, and useless stuff that I might fix one day.
 Stuff I just couldn’t leave behind – like the two unused Sailor moon VCR tapes, and the two child-sized pool cues in perfect condition …